Haivision/srt/docs/socket-groups.md

 Multicast sending is using the feature of UDP multicast, however the connection concept is still in force.
-The concept of multicast groups is predicted to facilitate the multicast abilities provided by the router in the LAN, while still maintain the advantages of SRT.
+The concept of multicast groups is intended to facilitate the multicast abilities provided by the router in the LAN, while still maintain the advantages of SRT.

 When you look at the difference that UDP multicast provides you towards